4x4 Off Roading ›› Glossary of Automotive Terms

 When is a four-wheel drive MPV a soft-roader instead of a 4WD CUV off-roader?

-We aim to simplify the basic car parts terminology with easy to learn and understand concise explanations of all the vehicle facts you need to know.
+We aim to simplify the basic car parts glossary with easy to learn and understand concise explanations of all the vehicle facts you need to know.

-As we drive you through the 'fog of car terms' the key terminology should become less of a gray horseless carriage and more of a shiny new limo.
+As we drive you through the 'fog of car terminology' the key terms and phrases should become less of a gray horseless carriage and more of a shiny new limo.

-This alphabetical dictionary of automobile terminology helps to explain the meaning of car jargon, slang words, and mechanical phrases used in the motoring industry - from A Cheap Banger to a Bentley Zagato.
+This alphabetical glossary of automotive terms should help to explain the meaning of car jargon and slang words.
+Check out the mechanical phrases used in the motoring industry - from A Cheap Banger to a Bentley Zagato.

 Anti-lock braking systems are fitted to most modern cars to prevent the wheels from locking when braking in an emergency.